hybridgroup/commander/README.md

 export PATH=${PATH}:/Development/adt-bundle/sdk/platform-tools:/Development/adt-bundle/sdk/tools
 ```

-The address used on this case is the address you have your android SDK properly installed.
+The path used in this case is the path where you have your android SDK properly installed.

-Next you need to update the android project to add the location.properties file contaning the sdk location:
+Next you need to update the android project to add the location.properties file containing the SDK location:

 ```bash
 $ android update project --subprojects -p platforms/android/
 ```

-NOTE: For more detailed instructions follow the [PhoneGap Android Platform Guide](http://docs.phonegap.com/en/edge/guide_platforms_android_index.md.html#Android%20Platform%20Guide).
+**NOTE: For more detailed instructions follow the [PhoneGap Android Platform Guide](http://docs.phonegap.com/en/edge/guide_platforms_android_index.md.html#Android%20Platform%20Guide).**

-Once you have finished setting your Android SDK configuration, you're ready to emulate the android app.
-Execute this in
-order to build and emulate your app trough the CLI:
+Once you have finished configuring your Android SDK, you're ready to emulate the Android app.
+Execute this in order to build and emulate your app trough the CLI:

 With Ionic
 ```bash